Amtrak Superliner Roomettes

 In Room Amenities

-There is a shower on the lower level for all to use.
+A shower is also available on the lower level for everyone to use.

 In the morning, coffee and juice are available at the station on the car’s upper level by the stairs.